-- (4) See the discussion following the heading "JPMorgan Revolving Credit Facility" below for additional information regarding the Company's acquisition credit facility. - (5) The Company assumed notes payable in connection with various acquisitions, which were recorded at their estimated fair value as of the date of acquisition.
-The difference between the fair value at acquisition and the principal outstanding is amortized over the term of the related note.
+- (7) The Company assumed notes payable in connection with various acquisitions, which were recorded at their estimated fair value as of the date of acquisition.
+The difference between the fair value at acquisition and the principal outstanding is amortized over the term of the related note. - (8) The Company reclassified the deferred financing costs, excluding costs related to lines of credit, to notes payable, net on the consolidated balance sheets.
+See Note 2 Summary of Significant Accounting Policies for additional information.